 Privacy and playlists

 For public showcases, private videos (set to a privacy setting other than “Anyone” or “Hide this video from Vimeo.com”) will not appear in the embedded playlist.

 Keep in mind that any individual video’s embed privacy setting (General > Privacy > Where can this be embedded?) will be respected when embedding a playlist.
 For example, if your individual video has domain-level privacy enabled, it will respect that setting even when added to an embeddable playlist.
 If the domain setting does not match the site where your playlist is embedded, your video(s) will not appear in the playlist.

 Managing videos in a playlist

-You can also add or remove videos from your album at any time.
+You can also add or remove videos from your showcase at any time.
 Similar to individual videos, any changes made to your videos on Vimeo.com will be immediately reflected in your embedded playlist.
-There is no need to update your embed code after making adjustments to the videos inside your album.
+There is no need to update your embed code after making adjustments to the videos inside your showcase.

 Inserting a playlist into another website

 In order to embed a playlist, you must use its respective embed code (whether fixed size or responsive).
 Showcase URLs are often not supported by applications that rely on URLs instead of embed codes (for example: themes, plugins, galleries, etc.).

 Here’s some instructions on how to insert embed codes into the most common website builders: